 There’s something satisfying about bagging a cheap last minute deal, and the thought that a week on far away shores could cost you less than a night’s stay in a swanky London hotel.
-So, if you’re able to leave at the drop of a hat, late deals are a great way to save yourself some pennies – just think of all the extra holiday funds you’ll have.
+So, if you’re able to leave at the drop of a hat, late deals are a great way to book a cheap holiday.
+Just think of all the extra holiday funds you’ll have.

 Take a look at these 10 useful tips for securing a late bargain, and you could be sipping on a frozen cocktail by the ocean in a matter of days!